zspoliver16/python-p3-pytest/README.md

 ## pytest Helps You Write Better Programs

 pytest is primarily used for a task called **unit testing**.
-Unit testing is a provess in which the smallest parts of an application- no matter how large the application- are looked at individually and tested to make sure they operate as intended.
+Unit testing is a process in which the smallest parts of an application- no matter how large the application- are looked at individually and tested to make sure they operate as intended.
 Testing is usually carried out by developers themselves, but sometimes by teams of quality assurance (QA) engineers as well.